 If you return to work in the same or greater capacity as you were when injured, your pension status will change.
 As a first step L&I will suspend pension benefits while you try to work.
 If you are successful then you will likely forfeit your pension.
 At that time you may wish to apply for a PPD settlement.

 The easy answer is “no,” and most L&I attorneys will tell you exactly that.
 However the law in this area is untested.
 You can do a little part time work and still keep your pension.
 How much and what work you can do, and how much you can earn is fact dependent on your case.
-Talk to a lawyer if you need guidance in this area.
+Talk to an L&I lawyer if you need guidance in this area.

 A pension is all or nothing; that is to say there is no reduced pension similar to social security where you can work a little and take a reduced payment, nor is there a trial work period.
 Be honest with L&I about the work you do while on a pension.
 You can bet they are looking at you.

 Most pensioners lose their L&I medical care when the pension is granted.
-A few lucky pensioners are able to get a treatment order for accepted job related conditions where the supervisor deems treatment necessary to protect such workers’ life or provide for the administration of medical and therapeutic measures.
+A few lucky but seriously injured pensioners are able to get a treatment order for accepted job related conditions where the supervisor deems treatment necessary to protect such workers’ life or provide for the administration of medical and therapeutic measures.
 RCW 51.36.010.

 Pensioners who do not have a treatment order when the pension is granted may apply for one later.
 There is no statute of limitations for this application.